bluebonobo/bluebonobo.github.io/_posts/2022-08-12-coursera-hopkins-data-science-capstone-app.markdown

 date:   2022-08-11 23:00:00 -0400
 categories: setup
 ---
-The Coursera Johns Hopkins Data Science specialization consists of 9 courses followed by a capstone project.
-I describe here my journey, the process, resources, artefacts and submission for the capstone project.
-See details [here](https://www.coursera.org/learn/data-science-project)

-## Application
 The [Shiny Application](https://bluebonobo.shinyapps.io/CapstoneProjectShinyApp/) developed for the Capstone assignment predicts the next word in a sentence.
 The application is written in R using Shiny framework.
 The application is deplopyed on the ShinyApp.io

 The user enters a series of word and the model predicts the next word using a Natural Language Statistical Model.
 The user interface is shown below.
 A documentation tab presents the content also available in this presentation